Sometimes a girl (or guy) just needs a cupcake–especially on a Monday, right?

-But when it comes to recipes out there, I have always been a bit disappointed in the ease and nutrition of frosting recipes.
-I’m sure you’ve all seen the mounds of tasty cupcake recipes out there that either use nut butter, oil, or straight up butter in the frosting recipe.
-Some also use avocados, Greek yogurt, puréed dates, sugar, coconut meat, etc. I
+But when it comes to healthy frosting recipes out there, I have always been a bit disappointed in the ease and nutrition of frosting recipes.
+I’m sure you’ve all seen the mounds of tasty cupcake recipes out there that either use nut butter, oil, avocado, dairy yogurt, or straight up butter in the frosting recipe.

-know, I know, these variations all taste amazing, and many of them even vegan.
-However, I wanted to see if I could create a cupcake recipe that wasn’t based off of oil, was low in sugar, was fast and easy to put together with no equipment needed, and was still super rich and satisfying.
+I know there are even many great vegan options out there, however, I wanted to see if I could create a cupcake recipe that wasn’t based off of oil or butter, was low in sugar, was fast and easy to put together with no equipment needed, and was still super rich and satisfying.

 Because you can easily transform a muffin into a cupcake with the simple addition of frosting, and who doesn’t love that?